jkhelil/throttling-study/README.md

 If we limit the maximum number of `starting` containers, we must have a time-out mechanism that prevents containers from staying in `starting` for too long.

-If the resource consumption doesn’t drop when containers leave the `starting` state — either because the `ready` containers also consume resources, or because some resources are consumed by processes outside Kubernetes/OpenShift — it will prevent `pending` containers from starting for ever.
+If the resource consumption doesn’t drop when containers leave the `starting` state — either because the `ready` containers also consume resources, or because some resources are consumed by processes outside Kubernetes — it will prevent `pending` containers from starting for ever.
 In order to avoid that, we need to have a minimum start-up rate that guarantees that we will eventually start all the containers.

 ##### Pros